AdriaticOrg/sdd/features/VATIdentifier.md

 ## Architectural Design

 Create new table `VAT Identifier` and link it with `VAT Posting Setup`.
 This will prevent user from using wrong value.
 You will not be able to link directly.
 Workaround is to override validation and lookup.
-Add `VAT Identifier` field to `VAT Entry` table and make sure it's updated wile posting VAT.
+Add `VAT Identifier` field to `VAT Entry` table and make sure it's updated while posting VAT.

 ## Data Design